Testing¶

 Drive workflow_cls to a terminal state and return its result.

-Raises :class:~durable_workflow.errors.WorkflowFailed if the workflow
+Raises :class:~durable_workflow.errors.WorkflowFailed if the

-missing fixtures.
+loudly on missing fixtures.

 replay_history